wouter-swierstra/SoftwareProject/01-slides.md

 * The tasks include testing, deployment, etc.

-* Each post-it has an estimated number of story points.

 * All the post-it notes of all stories go on a single board, together with the original story description.

 --------------------------------------------------------------------------------

-# The task board
+# The task board - III

 * All the stories and associated post-its are have their own row.